Certificate of Effective Practice in Gifted Education

 A WORLD-CLASS COURSE AVAILABLE FOR YOU ONLINE

-This outstanding one-semester course, developed in New Zealand, continues to attract teachers from throughout this country, from Australia, and elsewhere.
-As one teacher wrote, “It is the best thing you can do for all your students, now and in the future.
-You will thank yourself over and over again for allowing this knowledge to make you a far better teacher for all students
+Again and again, teachers taking the course endorse that comment.
+As one wrote, “It is the best thing you can do for all your students, now and in the future.
+You will thank yourself over and over again for allowing this knowledge to make you a far better teacher for all students."

 Please click on the links below to view the topic, or click the Plus to view ALL topics.
 Click the Minus to close.